 The PSA extends to other interest-earning products, such as current accounts.

 Interest on ISAs doesn't count towards your PSA, as it is already tax-free.

 The amount of your PSA depends on your income-tax rate:

 - If you're a basic rate taxpayer, you can earn up to £1,000 of interest without paying tax.

 - If you're a higher-rate taxpayer, you can earn up to £500 of interest without paying tax.

 - If you're an additional rate taxpayer (45%), you don't get an allowance.

-The government also introduced new rules to support the PSA, so banks and building societies are no longer deducting income tax from interest earned on savings and current accounts.
+There are Government rules to support the PSA, ensuring banks and building societies do not deduct income tax from interest earned on savings and current accounts.